 Welcome to the Moseley Osteopathy website.

 Let me introduce myself.
 My name is Jonathan Mussen and I qualified from the British College of Osteopathic Medicine in 1997.
-I have worked all over the country and in France over the last 18 years.
-For the last 8 years I have been working in Walsall and Worcester.
-Having lived in Moseley for this time AND noticing that there is not an osteopath currently working in the area, I have decided to start an osteopathic clinic in the highly regarded BAC Centre on Wake Green Rd.
+I have worked all over the country and in France over the last 23 years.
+For the last 13 years I have been working in Walsall and Worcester.
+Having lived in Moseley for this time AND noticing that there is not an osteopath currently working in the area, I decided to start an osteopathic clinic in the highly regarded BAC Centre on Wake Green Rd – a friendly and professional clinic a few hundred metres from Alcester Rd.
+I have been working there on Monday afternoons since April 2015.

 What is osteopathy?

-Osteopathy is a healing technique which involves the diagnosis and treatment of structural and mechanical dysfunctions of the body.
+Osteopathy is a healing technique which involves the diagnosis and treatment of structural and mechanical dysfunctions of the body – hands on approach encouraging freedom from pain and discomfort with no drugs or surgery.
+We can treat problems in babies through to OAPs.

 It recognizes that the body is an intrinsically self healing, self regulating and self correcting organism.
 Osteopathy helps the body to help itself.